Lynch, Nebraska

 Lynch is a village in Boyd County, Nebraska, United States.
 The population was 194 at the 2020 census, down from 245 in 2010.
 Lynch is located in northern Nebraska, between the Missouri and Niobrara rivers.

 History

 Lynch was incorporated as a village in 1892.
 It was named for John Lynch, a pioneer settler.

 Thirty of the one hundred homes in Lynch were destroyed by flooding in 2019.

 Government

 Lynch, Nebraska has a mayor-council government.
-It holds meetings at the Lynch Library on the second Wednesday of each month.
-There are four council members; two are elected, one is the Town Clerk, and one is the Town Treasurer.
+It holds meetings at the Village Office on the second Monday of each month.
+There are four trustees, one chairperson, a clerk, and a treasurer.

 Fire department

 The Lynch Volunteer Fire Department (LVFD), is made up of 20-25 volunteers.
 It provides fire protection for the town and surrounding areas as part of a mutual aid agreement.

 Law enforcement

 There is only one hired full-time Police Officer who is also a part-time Boyd County officer.